qianglise/openfoam/content/numerics.rst

             - LUST divergence scheme

+Until now, a semi-discretised system of equations is obtained

 Temporal schemes
 ----------------

 Temporal schemes define how a field is integrated as a function of time.
 OpenFOAM includes a variety of schemes to integrate fields with respect to time: